Workplace safety and Health STAR Voluntary Protection Program Logo

 VPP encourages companies to protect workers by going well beyond minimum safety requirements.
 The program is built on the idea that enforcement of safety regulations alone can never fully achieve the objectives of the Occupational Safety and Health Act.
 STAR participants meet all VPP requirements.
 MERIT participants have demonstrated the potential and willingness to achieve STAR status and are implementing planned steps to fully meet STAR requirements.

-See the Videos from the 2023 Voluntary Protection Program Seminar: Melvin E. James Honorary Lectures on Safety and Health
+See the Videos from the 2023 or 2024 Voluntary Protection Program Seminar: Melvin E. James Honorary Lectures on Safety and Health

 The newest DOSH VPP STAR site.
 Perma-Fix Northwest in Richland, WA